apache/fury-site/docs/object-serialization/swift/configuration.md

 ### Size and Depth Limits

-`maxDepth` limits how deeply deserialization may materialize values whose concrete types are selected dynamically through `Any`.
-Statically declared arrays, dictionaries, structs, classes, and unions do not consume this limit.
+`maxDepth` limits nested user-value materialization during one root deserialization.
+Statically declared recursive structs, classes, and unions, dynamically selected `Any` values, and compatible field skipping share this root depth budget.
+Nulls and references to values already materialized do not consume another level.

 TypeMeta generic metadata has a fixed maximum nesting depth of `20`.
 Writers reject metadata above this limit, and readers apply the same limit.